 Secondary Education: An undergraduate major, or a minimum of 32 credit hours within the teaching discipline, is required for teacher licensure.
 Licensure is available in Biology, Chemistry, Business, English, History, and Mathematics.
 Applicants within an undergraduate major in one of the above disciplines and a cumulative GPA under 3.0 must submit a passing score on the ILTS content test in order to earn admission.
 With the consent of an advisor, students with majors in disciplines other than those previously listed can complete all content courses while pursuing licensure.

 Applications must be submitted by February 1.
 Applications completed after this date will be reviewed based upon availability within each cohort.

 Programs begin each fall term on the Chicago campus.

 Interviews are by invitation only and are required for admittance into the program.

 Ed.D.: Education Leadership

 Applications must be completed by March 1 and admittance decisions are made by May 1.
-Program begins each fall semester.
+Program begins each fall semester on the Chicago campus.

 Reading/Language and Literacy (MA)

 Applications are accepted and admission decisions are made on a continuous basis.
 Program begins each fall term on the Chicago campus.